kap-SEL-luh BUR-suh PAS-tor-is

 Capsella bursa-pastoris (L.) Medick. is the correct and accepted scientific name for Shepherd’s Purse.
 The genus and species were named and described as such by Friedrich Kasimir Medikus in Pflanzen-Gattungen in 1792.
 It was first named Thlaspi bursa-pastoris by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753,

 The above distribution map for Capsella bursa-pastoris is from Plants of the World Online.
-Areas in green is where it is native and purple where is where it has been introduced.
+Areas in green are where it is native and purple where is where it has been introduced.
 The map on the USDA Plants Database for North America is similar.

 Have you ever wondered what those plants are that are growing along your driveway in the gravel are?
-You know, those plants you always mow off but they continue growing and flowering week after week.
+You know, those plants you always mow off but they continue growing and flowering week after week even though they are very short?
 Well, there are two species of wildflowers that are very persistent in my driveway.
 One I identified a few years ago is Matricaria discoidea (Pineapple Chamomile) which leaves a pineapple scent in the air when I mow them off.
 The other is this plant I identified as Capsella bursa-pastoris, commonly known as Shepherd’s Purse.
 Normally, the plants don’t get very tall because I keep mowing them off but this spring one grew taller because it was growing next to a parked car.
 When the car was moved I got a few good photos of a bigger plant which I then uploaded on iNaturalist for a positive ID.

-This is a plant that you really don’t pay much attention to, but once you do, you will see there are more of it than you realize.
+This is a plant that you really don’t pay much attention to, but once you do, you will see there is more of it than you realize.
 Which is a good thing… Their seeds contain mucilage which trap and kill nematodes.